1 9 8 7 – 1 9 9 7 (USA)

 Marcy and her husband served as a device to entice and challenge the Bundy clan, then put them down.

-Marcy was a banker and activist for almost any cause.
-She married Jefferson while drunk and discovered him in her bed the next morning.
+Marcy was a Loan Officer at the Kyoto National Bank and an activist for almost any cause.
+She married Jefferson while drunk – at Clyde’s No Blood Test Needed Chapel – and discovered him in her bed the next morning.
 He had no career, although he had claimed to be a clever criminal now living in the witness protection programme.
 Marcy’s first husband, Steve Rhoades (David Garrison), also made frequent guest appearances.

 The show had a history of arguments with the censors – hardly surprising as episodes focused on sex, crime and anti-family values.

 An episode entitled ‘Her Cups Runneth Over’ later caused a stir.
 The programme told of Peggy’s need for a new bra, which coincided with her birthday.
 Al and Steve travelled to a lingerie shop in Wisconsin where an older male receptionist wore nothing below the waist but women’s panties, a garter belt, stockings and spike-heeled shoes.